linhtng/minishell/README.md

 ### Expander and quote handler

-Expanding environment variables with $ followed by characters `$?` expands to the exit status of the most recently executed foreground pipeline.
+Expanding environment variables with $ followed by characters.

+`$?` expands to the exit status of the most recently executed foreground pipeline.

 ### Parser